Limbo779/LocalAI/Plan.md

 <img src="Pipeline.png" alt="My Image" width="1080" height="892">

-- for the web data summarization i will use sumy package and it is good enough to take me into NLP rabbit hole . i can get into the rabbit hole by doing the projects in their [README.md](https://github.com/miso-belica/sumy)
+- for the web data summarization i will use sumy package and it is good enough to take me into NLP rabbit hole . i can get into the rabbit hole by doing the projects in their [README.md](https://github.com/miso-belica/sumy) , this can be done during the time when i build anki flashcards maker

 #### Progress from here
 * if it is successfull then maybe we can use GPU